DataFire/Integrations/integrations/generated/google_dfareporting/README.md

   * clickTags `array`: Click tags of the creative.
 For DISPLAY, FLASH_INPAGE, and HTML5_BANNER creatives, this is a subset of detected click tags for the assets associated with this creative.
 After creating a flash asset, detected click tags will be returned in the creativeAssetMetadata.
 When inserting the creative, populate the creative clickTags field using the creativeAssetMetadata.clickTags field.
 For DISPLAY_IMAGE_GALLERY creatives, there should be exactly one entry in this list for each image creative asset.
 A click tag is matched with a corresponding creative asset by matching the clickTag.name field with the creativeAsset.assetIdentifier.name field.
 Applicable to the following creative types: DISPLAY_IMAGE_GALLERY, FLASH_INPAGE, HTML5_BANNER.
 Applicable to DISPLAY when the primary asset type is not HTML_IMAGE.
     * items [ClickTag](#clicktag)
   * commercialId `string`: Industry standard ID assigned to creative for reach and frequency.
 Applicable to INSTREAM_VIDEO_REDIRECT creatives.
-  * companionCreatives `array`: List of companion creatives assigned to an in-Stream videocreative.
+  * companionCreatives `array`: List of companion creatives assigned to an in-Stream video creative.
 Acceptable values include IDs of existing flash and image creatives.
 Applicable to the following creative types: all VPAID and all INSTREAM_VIDEO with dynamicAssetSelection set to false.
     * items `string`
   * compatibility `array`: Compatibilities associated with this creative.
 This is a read-only field.
 DISPLAY and DISPLAY_INTERSTITIAL refer to rendering either on desktop or on mobile devices or in mobile apps for regular or interstitial ads, respectively.
 APP and APP_INTERSTITIAL are for rendering in mobile apps.
 Only pre-existing creatives may have these compatibilities since new creatives will either be assigned DISPLAY or DISPLAY_INTERSTITIAL instead.
 IN_STREAM_VIDEO refers to rendering in in-stream video ads developed with the VAST standard.
 Applicable to all creative types.
-    * items `string` (values: APP, APP_INTERSTITIAL, DISPLAY, DISPLAY_INTERSTITIAL, IN_STREAM_VIDEO)
+    * items `string` (values: APP, APP_INTERSTITIAL, DISPLAY, DISPLAY_INTERSTITIAL, IN_STREAM_AUDIO, IN_STREAM_VIDEO)
   * convertFlashToHtml5 `boolean`: Whether Flash assets associated with the creative need to be automatically converted to HTML5.
 This flag is enabled by default and users can choose to disable it if they don't want the system to generate and use HTML5 asset for this creative.
 Applicable to the following creative type: FLASH_INPAGE.
 Applicable to DISPLAY when the primary asset type is not HTML_IMAGE.
   * counterCustomEvents `array`: List of counter events configured for the creative.
 For DISPLAY_IMAGE_GALLERY creatives, these are read-only and auto-generated from clickTags.
 Applicable to the following creative types: DISPLAY_IMAGE_GALLERY, all RICH_MEDIA, and all VPAID.
     * items [CreativeCustomEvent](#creativecustomevent)